pearsonlab/pearsonlab.github.io/join_us.md

 # Undergraduates

 P[&lambda;]ab offers undergraduates several opportunities to contribute to the work of the lab:
-- Through an independent study (Psychology and Neuroscience majors).
+- Through an independent study.
 - Through a senior thesis.
 - Through work-study or undergraduate research assistantships.
 - Through several [summer research opportunities](https://undergraduateresearch.duke.edu/opportunities).
 (N.B.: John really doesn't know much about these, so if this is a route you'd like to take, it's up to you to figure out what programs would allow you to work with us.)